I moved to Costa Rica in 2004 and purchased this 15½

 hectares (38 acres) farm.
 It had a small farm house, corral and a small milking barn.
 I remodeled the farm house, turned

-the milking barn into a storage shed where I stores all of my earthly belongings, moved in and never looked back.
+the milking barn into a storage shed where I stored all of my earthly belongings, moved in and never looked back.

 I lived in the small house for a couple of years and in 2006 built a larger home.
 My only income was my U.S. social security